Full Events List for 2019 Festival

 - 3pm Poetry Slam (Chair – Dan Holloway)

-with Linda Alvis, Chris Burleigh, Jason Conway, Bobbie Coelho, William Fairney, Mari Howard, Josephine Lay, Peter Lay, Gef Lucena, David Williams, Shirley Wright – plus entries welcome on the day!
+with Linda Alvis, Chris Burleigh, Jason Conway, Bobbie Coelho, William Fairney, Josephine Lay, Peter Lay, Gef Lucena, David Williams, Shirley Wright – plus entries welcome on the day!

 Children’s Events – Bookworm Tent, School Playground